Rush Limbaugh and another hour of broadcast excellence.

 That's where we're headed.

-And because Obama thinks guys like Mubarak and Assad are reprobates, because they had previous relationships with previous American presidents, and America is the problem in the world, and so we got to ditch all that.
+And because Obama thinks guys like Mubarak and Assad are reprobates, because they had previous relationships with previous American presidents, and America is the problem in the world.

-And so if you want to get rid of Basher, what better way than to make it look like he's nerve gassing his own people?
+And so if you want to get rid of Basher, what better way than to make it look like he's nerve-gassing his own people?

 Now, this Badansky guy that I quoted in the first hour, this is not by any means the first time that he's written about this.

-He uh wrote extensively about how this very thing was used in Sarajevo that got us into that war on the side of the Bosnian Muslims.
+He wrote extensively about how this very thing was used in Sarajevo that got us into that war on the side of the Bosnian Muslims.

-And he talks about uh it's it's deception.
+And he talks about its deception.

 And it's worked.

-That that's something the low information people will never accept, even if it's true.
+That's something the low information people will never accept, even if it's true.

 It's working.